-The Board of Directors held four meetings during the fiscal year ended April 27, 2002 ("Fiscal 2002").
+The Board of Directors held five meetings during the fiscal year ended May 3, 2003 ("Fiscal 2003").
 The Board of Directors has standing Audit, Compensation and Stock Option, Nominating and Strategic Planning Committees.

 The members of the Company's Audit Committee are Messrs.
 Hathorn (Chairman), Kling and Klock.
-During Fiscal 2002, the Audit Committee held four meetings.
+During Fiscal 2003, the Audit Committee held five meetings.
 The principal functions of the Audit Committee are to recommend to the Board of Directors the engagement of the independent accountants of the Company and review with the independent accountants and the Company's internal audit department the scope and results of audits, the internal accounting controls of the Company, audit practices and the professional services furnished by the independent accountants.
-In fiscal year 2001, the Board of Directors adopted the Charter of the Audit Committee, and reviewed and confirmed its adequacy for Fiscal 2002.
-All three members of the Audit Committee are "independent" as this term is defined in the American Stock Exchange listing requirements.
+In fiscal year 2001, the Board of Directors adopted the Charter of the Audit Committee, and reviewed and confirmed its adequacy for Fiscal 2003.
+The Board of Directors have concluded that all three members of the Audit Committee are "independent" as defined in the AMEX's listing standards.
+None of such persons has a material business relationship with the Company (either directly or as a partner, shareholder or member of an organization that has a relationship with the Company).

 The members of the Company's Compensation and Stock Option Committee are Messrs.
 Klock (Chairman), Kling, Hathorn and Joseph G. Caporella.
-During Fiscal 2002, the Compensation and Stock Option Committee held two meetings.
+During Fiscal 2003, the Compensation and Stock Option Committee held one meeting.
 The principal functions of the Compensation and Stock Option Committee are to review and approve all salary arrangements, including annual incentive awards, for officers and employees of the Company and to administer the Company's employee benefit plans.

 The members of the Company's Nominating Committee are Messrs.
-Kling (Chairman) and Nick A. Caporella.
-During Fiscal 2002, the Nominating Committee held two meetings.
+Nick A. Caporella (Chairman) and Kling.
+During Fiscal 2003, the Nominating Committee held two meetings.
 The Nominating Committee recommends to the Board of Directors candidates for election to the Board of Directors.
 The Nominating Committee will consider any nomination made by any shareholder of the Company in accordance with the procedures set forth in the Company's Restated Certificate of Incorporation.
 Under the Company's Restated Certificate of Incorporation, any nomination shall generally (i) be made no earlier than sixty and no more than ninety days before the scheduled meeting by notice to the Secretary of the Company, (ii) include certain information relevant to the shareholder and their nominee and (iii) only be made at a meeting called for the purpose of electing directors of the Company.

 The members of the Company's Strategic Planning Committee are Messrs.
 Kling (Chairman), Hathorn, Nick A. Caporella and Cecil D. Conlee.
 Mr. Conlee is Chairman of CGR Advisors and was a former member of the Burnup board from 1973 through March 1994.
-During Fiscal 2002, the Strategic Planning Committee held one meeting.
+During Fiscal 2003, the Strategic Planning Committee held one meeting.
 The principal function of the Strategic Planning Committee is to provide the Chairman and Chief Executive Officer of the Company with additional advice and consultation on the long-term strategies of the Company.

-Each director attended at least seventy five percent (75%) of the meetings of the Board and Committees on which he serves.
+Each director attended all of the meetings of the Board and Committees on which he serves.